cfdysir/spaceship-war-game/README.en.md

 ### Multiplayer Mode

-1. Ensure Java 8+, Maven, and MySQL are installed
+1. Ensure Java 8+, Maven, and SQLite are installed
 2. Create a database in MySQL and import game.db
 3. Modify the database connection information in Server.java
 4. Build the project: